-Section K. Recall.
-The Board of Education shall notify such teachers of the availability of a position by certified mail addressed to the teacher's last known address or by contacting the employee in person by phone call and email.
-Such notifications shall be sent to teachers in order of their seniority.

-Within five (5) days of the date of postmark of such notice, the teacher shall notify the Human Resources Department of their intent to accept the offered position.

-All rights of recall shall terminate upon the earlier of:
+- 13.8.1 Notification of Positions: The Board of Education shall notify such teachers of the availability of a position by certified mail addressed to the teacher's last known address or by contacting the employee in person by phone call and email.
+Such notifications shall be sent to teachers in order of their seniority. - 13.8.2 Deadline for Response: Within five (5) days of the date of postmark of such notice, the teacher shall notify the Human Resources Department of their intent to accept the offered position. - 13.8.3 Termination of Recall Rights: All rights of recall shall terminate upon the earlier of: - a.

-- a.
 A refusal to accept an offer of a position. - b.
 Failure to respond within five (5) days to a notice of recall.

-Teachers recalled to duty shall retain their seniority numbers, accumulated sick leave, salary schedule placement rights, and all other rights covered by this Agreement.
+13.8.4 Seniority Retention: Teachers recalled to duty shall retain their seniority numbers, accumulated sick leave, salary schedule placement rights, and all other rights covered by this Agreement.